Covid-19 and your immigration status

 Yes.
 The Overseas Visitors Records Office is running a pre-booked appointment system.
 Please log on and book the next available appointment.
 Do not worry if your appointment is not within 7 days.
 As long as you have booked the appointment you will meet the requirement.

-Will I still be able to qualify for the new Graduate Worker Route if I started my studies remotely?
+Will I still be able to qualify for the new Graduate Visa if I started my studies remotely?